11/01/2024

 In a prayer journal George Washington kept in his twenties, are found many devout prayers expressing praise and honor to God.
 One entry reads, “Bless, O Lord, the whole race of mankind, and let the world be filled with the knowledge of Thee and Thy Son, Jesus Christ” (1726:The Year that Defined America, 132).

-During the Revolutionary War, Washington wrote a letter to General Nelson in which alluded to the numerous amazing circumstances, which he recognized as the hand of God, giving the colonial armies victories over the superior British forces.
+During the Revolutionary War, Washington wrote a letter to General Nelson in which he alluded to the numerous amazing circumstances, which he recognized as the hand of God, giving the colonial armies victories over the superior British forces.
 He then said,

 The hand of Providence has been so conspicuous in all this, that he must be worse than an infidel, and more than wicked, that has not gratitude enough to acknowledge his obligations—but it will be time enough for me to turn preacher, when my present appointment ceases.